Home page Contact David Click on SITE MAP to navigate rest of website

 Tony Hart age 11!
 All grown up

-The cheeky faced Tony (aw..... bless) seen playing at the N.A.F.F.I. social club in Portsmouth and the poster suggests that a party from the Saints FC (Southampton) were visiting the club on that night.
+The cheeky faced Tony (aw..... bless) seen playing at the N.A.A.F.I. social club in Portsmouth and the poster suggests that a party from the Saints FC (Southampton) were visiting the club on that night.
 Not a good idea these days!
 Tony was the resident drummer of the club band so gave him a great grounding for the years ahead.

 The second photograph above was taken after the Hi-Fi days and playing at the prestigious Modern Jazz Club alongside many top names in the field.